 Venous ulcer treatment

 Treatment of a venous ulcer includes cleansing the ulcer and choosing a type of dressing that will control the drainage.
 Compression of the lower leg is essential for healing to take place.
-This compression helps move the pooled blood, improve drainage of the lower leg, and reduce associated pain and swelling.
-Compression is achieved by use of wraps, bandages, or stockings.
+This compression helps move the pooled blood, improves drainage of the lower leg, and reduces associated pain and swelling.
+Compression is achieved by the use of wraps, bandages, or stockings.
 Ideally, compression wraps are placed and changed once or twice weekly during the duration of wound treatment.
-Once the wound has healed, transitioning to a daily compression stocking is necessary for prevention of future ulcers.
+Once the wound has healed, transitioning to a daily compression stocking is necessary for the prevention of future ulcers.

 Patients should be taught to wear their compression stockings daily, removing at night and replacing first thing in the morning.
 Patients should also be educated on the benefits of exercise, lower leg elevation, and a low sodium diet as lifestyle changes necessary for maintenance of venous insufficiency.
 Without these daily modifications, patients with venous insufficiency can expect to have ongoing issues with leg ulcers.